 “Education through art is a natural means of learning at all periods of the development of the individual, fostering values and disciplines essential for full intellectual, emotional and social development of human beings in a community' (InSEA Constitution).

-InSEA intends to help members to publish books and catalogues mainly in electronic forms.
-InSEA holds a World Congress during which members come together to share insights and build stronger networks.
-Between world congresses, InSEA members are invited to regional congresses held in several sites around the world.
-At each World Congress, InSEA honors outstanding art educators with four special awards.
-These awards are the Sir Herbert Read Award, the Mahmoud El-Bassiouny Award; the Edwin Ziegfeld Award and The doctoral research Award.
+InSEA has established an international community dedicated to advocacy, networking and the advancement of research in art education providing a world-wide networking platform to the members.
+InSEA intends to help members to publish research and praxis articles in the InSEA journals IJETA and IMAG; books and catalogues mainly in electronic forms.
+InSEA holds World Congresses during which members come together to share insights and build stronger networks.
+Between world congresses, InSEA members are invited to regional congresses and seminars held in several sites around the world.
+At each World Congress, InSEA honors outstanding art educators with five special awards.
+These awards are the Sir Herbert Read Award, the Mahmoud El-Bassiouny Award; the Edwin Ziegfeld Award, doctoral research Award and Research award.
 Award recipients are nominated by their peers and fellow members.